terra-campaigns/terraSystem/srd.md

 4. (Optional) Roll for and choose *Skills*.
 5. Roll for *Grit* and *Ego.*
 6. Choose one *Advancement.*
+7. Choose a trinket, choose a patch, make an image.

 A text version of the character sheet is available [here](assets/TerranSheet.txt).
 An artistic version is available [here](assets/TerranSheet.pdf).